Date: July 2016

 70 miles driving – home.

 NOTE: I did not optimize charging time.
 I could have driven longer on some legs.
-For example I could have skipped the charging station in Pacifica, but choose charging breaks based on my kids needs.
+For example I did not need to stop in Pacifica, but stopped to check out the charging stations along the way and test if they were working properly and leave a note on PlugShare.

 I charged at EVgo stations on this trip.
 EVgo has a plan that costs $14.95 per month, plus 10 cents per minute charging.
 The 100 minutes of charging cost me $10.
 If I didn’t use CHAdeMO again that month (which I will of course, but lets say I don’t) that would be $24.95 dollars to EVgo, plus $6.50 to PGE for the 36 kWh at home before starting the trip, equals $31.45 to drive 400 miles, or about 7.8 cents per mile.
 If I had used the CHAdeMO station in Monterey instead of the free public garage that would have been another $3 for a grand total of 34.45 = 8.6 cents per mile, BUT if I had used a CHAdeMO in Davis instead of my garage to start the trip we’d be back down to $31.00 = 7.7 cents per mile.
 Long story short: DC charging is not too expensive.
 NOTE: the more I use EVgo chargers each month, the lower the price per mile.